Our History

 A small group of Orillians identified a lack of resources for women and children experiencing abuse.

-They promoted community awareness of the issues related to violence and all forms of abuse against women.
+They promoted community awareness of the issues related to domestic violence and all forms of abuse against women.
 They were dedicated to providing emergency shelter and full support services for abused women and their children.

-These women and many others sheltered women in this safe house, but had to close it due to lack of adequate staff and stable funding.
+These women and many others sheltered women in this safe house, but eventually had to close it due to lack of adequate staff and stable funding.

 Portrait of Barbara Green